Medically reviewed by Dr. Mindy Goldman MD

 In December 2019, the long-term follow-up of the WHI was presented at the San Antonio Breast Cancer Symposium.
 And the headline is this: Taking postmenopausal estrogen therapy alone is associated with a lower risk of breast cancer.

-First, some quick background on the original WHI study (for more detail, see our previous article, How Hormone Therapy Got a Bad Rap).
-This was the “gold standard” randomized controlled trial designed to see whether hormone therapy (HT) protected against heart disease in healthy women after menopause.
+First, some quick background on the original WHI study (for more detail, see our previous article, Hormone Therapy + Menopause: How an Effective Treatment Got a Bad Rap ).
+This was the “gold standard” randomized controlled trial designed to see whether hormone therapy (HRT) protected against heart disease in healthy women after menopause.
 One arm of the trial looked at the effects of estrogen only (E) and another looked at estrogen + progestin (E+P).
 Both arms were stopped early when it was found that it neither protected against heart disease.
-Additionally, the E arm showed increased risk of stroke, and the E+P arm showed increased risk of breast cancer.2
+Additionally, the E arm showed increased risk of stroke, and the E+P arm showed increased risk of breast cancer2.

 The new finding presented last month pertained to the E arm; so estrogen only.
 Not the E+P arm, which is the one that originally showed a link to increased breast cancer risk, and still does.